-This content is available as an accredited & certified online confined space training course.
+This content is available as an accredited and certified online confined space training course.

 As you’ll already be aware, confined spaces can be very hazardous places to work in.
 Hazardous gases in confined spaces can be especially dangerous, due to the lack of oxygen in the atmosphere.

 This article will give you an overview of confined spaces with respect to…

 - How to eliminate risks associated with confined spaces

 - What is expected from any worker before they can work in a confined space.

 It will also teach you how to be safe if you ever have to work in confined spaces.

 2. The consequences of not following correct procedures